philipl/evdevremapkeys/README.md

 ## Why not evmapd

-There is an existing project called [evmapd](https://github.com/thkala/evmapd) which is, obstentibly, exactly what we're looking for - a daemon that will take input events from one device, and then generate new events on a different uinput based device.
+There is an existing project called [evmapd](https://github.com/thkala/evmapd) which is, ostensibly, exactly what we're looking for - a daemon that will take input events from one device, and then generate new events on a different uinput based device.
 I made a serious attempt at using it but ultimately found it too limiting to rely on: